• Skip to main content

 Food waste can be reduced dramatically by reducing the quantity you cook or letting the food go bad.
 Food sitting in your fridge or cupboard until it goes in the bin is not doing your purse any favors.

-According to Feeding America, over $408 billion of food is wasted each year in the United States.
+According to Feeding America, over $408 billion of food is wasted yearly in the United States.
 Not to mention, wasting food is environmentally unfriendly.

 Impulsive Purchases